iamvps007/iamvps007/README.md

 # Welcome, I am Vaibhav
 #### About Me
 I am a computer science undergrad.
 Exploring new software stuff has always been a matter of interest for me.you can find my latest projects here
-📫 how to reach me : https://vaibhavpratapsingh.com/from-github
+📫 how to reach me : https://vaibhavpratapsingh.com/

 #### Technical Skills ⚡
-* C, C++, JAVA, Python
-* JavaScript, Node JS, Express
+* JavaScript,
-* PHP
+* Node.js, Express, PHP, React.js
-* MySQL
+* MySQL, MongoDB
 * Github

 #### Other Skills ⚡